sean-m/laparoscope/README.md

 - [x] Admin API for configuration change at runtime.
 - [ ] ~~Rate limiting for queries.
 Globally tunable.
 Need performance testing to establish baseline.~~ Azure APIM can do this and suits my use case.
 Leaving this out but may revisit later.
 - [ ] Embed scripts with Fody.
+- [x] Reference PowerShell module implementation for interfacing with the API.

 ### Priority Commands
 - [x] Get-ADSyncScheduler